 This project is a reflection on the "subject" both in the sense of a topic and the particular forms of consciousness associated with a person or social condition.
 I ask "what is the subject" by devising three works that explore different ways of scattering and gathering materials, methods and collaborators.
 Currents of contemporary art and discussions among anthropologists and cultural theorists flow into these reflections and makings on subjectivity, relationships, art and the senses in this era of digital promiscuity.

-This work explores communication, touch and truth.
+This project explores communication, touch and truth.
 The piece is composed of 33 pieces that I made over several months, then mailed to people around the world.
 These individual pieces of the single artwork will never meet except on this site, where I diversely configure and refelct on the subject of the art by way of the photographs and texts recipients send to me.

 The process of making, sending, receiving the photographs and assembling them has sparked reflections on conceptions of the "full picture, " that I did not imagine when I first concieved "Invitation."
 I probe the generative capacities of the project design and the questions of subjectivity, be it individual, collective or dispersed.

-This piece makes the Montmartre quarter of Paris a canvas and a frame for an interactive, dynamic self-portrait/landscape.
+This project makes the Montmartre quarter of Paris a canvas and a frame for an interactive, dynamic self-portrait/landscape.
 The work was scattered within a kilometer of the apartment where I lived from June 2020 to June 2021 during the COVID pandemic, while undergoing treatment for breast cancer.

 The portrait as parcours twas exhibited on May 16, 2021 .
 Visitors received a map with twelve sites they could chose to visit in any order.
 Viewable, palpable, on-site materials were enlivened by slides shows, videos and audio recordings accessible on a cell phone.
 Participants were invited to make their own recordings and notes about the bits and pieces that made up the scattered portrait.